-3. Hiring internationally helps businesses to expand into new markets
+3. Expand into new markets

 When a business hires internationally, they are effectively expanding the business into new markets.
 This can be an excellent way to get a foothold in foreign markets that would otherwise be inaccessible.
 Hiring internationally can also help a business to build relationships with key stakeholders in new markets.

 Customers in these new markets are likely to appreciate the fact that a business has made the effort to hire locally, which can help to build goodwill and brand loyalty.
 When companies hire internationally, it shows that they’re willing to invest in talent from around the world.
 This helps improve the company’s reputation and makes it more attractive to prospective employees.
 Additionally, companies that hire internationally are perceived as being more open-minded and innovative, which can help attract top talent.

 When a business hires someone already familiar with the market the business is expanding into, the new hire can provide invaluable insights that other employees may have otherwise not had access to.
 In addition, international employees can provide valuable insights into the customs and culture of the target market, which can help a business to avoid making any missteps that could damage its brand.